brooklynbowers/bowers-data-journalism-project/document.md

 # Project Task 4

+## need to create document for Generative AI of task 5, pluf gif of the output

 # Project Task 5

-Generative AI
-Structure the generative ai response along with the visuals developed in the EDA section